 Volunteers can assist the client in filing a complaint in the DC Office of Human Rights (OHR) if the discrimination occurred in the past 365 days.
 If the Human Rights Commission agrees that a violation has occurred, the applicant may be able to recover monetary damages in the form of a penalty assessed against the landlord.
-(But note that there is a six (6) month "grace period" for fines from October 1, 2017 until April 1, 2018.)
 The OHR website has more information and assistive materials, including a training video: https://prezi.com/67ltcy2ntys4/ohrdcgov-website-presentation-on-frcsha/?utm_campaign=share&utm_medium=copy.

-CHAPTER X: INTAKE INTERVIEW ESSENTIALS
+CHAPTER X: INTAKE INTERVIEW ESSENTIALS X-2

 IDA X-2

 Food Stamps/SNAP Benefits

 TANF

 SSI X-5

 Veterans Benefits and Legal Issues X-6

-Shelter and Supportive Housing
+Shelter and Supportive Housing X-7

-Public and Subsided Housing
+Public and Subsided Housing X-8